sdgilley/learn-tools/README.md

 ### GitHub folder

-Scripts in the GitHub folder are used to help us maintain our code references:
+Scripts in the GitHub folder are used to help us maintain our code references.
+Make sure you have `pyGithub` installed (`pip install pyGithub`) to run these scripts.

 * [create-codeowners.py](GitHub/create-codeowners.py) - create a CODEOWNERS file for the azureml-examples repo.
 Use this to generate content to replace the lines in https://github.com/Azure/azureml-examples/blob/main/.github/CODEOWNERS.